tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 }
 ```

-While the functionality provided by Redis is much larger than just _reading_,
+While the functionality provided by Redis is much larger than just 'reading',
 each of these methods has a much shallower implementation; they do exactly one
 thing, and they're small enough you could possibly replicate them just by their
 name and arguments.
 The ratio of the functionality provided to the size of